Las Vegas Metropolitan Police Department: Firearms policy

 Firearms training takes place at the LVMPD's John T. Moran Firearms Training Facility, located near Nellis Air Force Base, and named for the department's second sheriff.
 The facility is used by numerous local, state, and federal law enforcement agencies.
-At the facility, recruits receive several weeks of firearms training during the academy.
-Commissioned police and corrections officers must attend firearms re-qualification four times a year.
+At the facility, recruits receive several weeks of firearms training during their time at the police academy.
+Commissioned police and corrections officers must attend firearms requalification four times a year.
 This re-qualification is for all firearms.
 The qualifications include known-distance targets and tactical courses of fire in both regular and low-light.

 Officers can choose their sidearm from a list of semi-automatic pistols manufactured by Beretta, Colt, Glock, Heckler & Koch, Kimber, Para-Ordnance/Para USA, Ruger, SIG Sauer, Smith & Wesson, CZ P Series, Springfield Armory, Steyr Mannlicher, Unertl, Walther, Wilson Combat, STI Staccato P. The preferred calibers are 9×19mm Parabellum, .40 S&W, and .45 ACP.
 As of 2016, new academy recruits must qualify with an approved 9mm pistol.

 Officers are also allowed to customize their sidearms with such as slide serrations, compensators, flared mag wells, etc. Officers can also install Red Dot Sights/Optics on their service pistols but only after they completed their FTEP Phase and attend the specified training course.